-tACS intensity change → Phosphene attributes changes
+3.5 tACS intensity change ▶ Phosphene attributes changes

-When tACS intensity changed, the participants often referred change of at least one attribute in the following fashion: For 6 Hz tACS it was 33 (of 50) participants, for 10 for tACS it was 34 (of 50) participants, for 20 Hz tACS it was 40 (of 50)

-participants, and for 40 Hz tACS it was 33 (of 50) participants.
-The change of phosphene brightness and phosphene type during increasing tACS intensity were two the most frequent reported phosphene attributes (Fig. 1).
-Interestingly, tACS frequency was positively associated with higher percentage of participants referring phosphene type change induced by intensity change (27 % for 6 Hz, 35 % for 10 Hz, 35 % for 20 Hz, 52 % for 40 Hz).
-On the other hand, phosphene color was mentioned to change only in 0 % for 6 Hz tACS, 3 % for 10 Hz tACS, 3 % for 20 Hz tACS and 0 % for 40 Hz tACS.
-In total, the following nine different phosphene attributes observed: 1) Phosphene were type, 2) Occurrence of simultaneous phosphenes of a different type, 3) Frequency of phosphene occurrence per stimulation period, 4) Size of phosphene, 5) Colour of phosphene, 6) Brightness of phosphene, 7) Type of phosphene movement (phosphenes were reported to move in a visual field), 8) Speed of phosphene movement, 9) Trajectory of phosphene movement.
-Fig. 1. graphically displays relations between tACS frequencies and percentage of the participants reporting the change of the particular phosphene attribute associated with increasing tACS intensity.
+When tACS intensity changed, the participants often referred change of at least 1 attribute in the following fashion: For 6 Hz tACS it was 33 (of 50) participants, for 10 for tACS it was 34 (of 50) participants, for 20 Hz tACS it was 40 (of 50) participants, and for 40 Hz tACS it was 33 (of 50) participants.
+The change of phosphene brightness and phosphene type during increasing tACS intensity were two the most frequent reported phosphene attributes (Figure 1).
+Interestingly, tACS frequency was positively associated with higher percentage of participants referring phosphene type change induced by intensity change (27% for 6 Hz, 35% for 10 Hz, 35% for 20 Hz, 52% for 40 Hz).
+On the other hand, phosphene color was mentioned to change only in 0 % for 6 Hz tACS, 3% for 10 Hz tACS, 3 % for 20 Hz tACS and 0 % for 40 Hz tACS.
+In total, the following 9 different phosphene attributes were observed: 1.
+Phosphene type, 2.
+Occurrence of simultaneous phosphenes of a different type, 3.
+Frequency of phosphene, 7.
+Type of phosphene movement (phosphene, 5.
+Colour of phosphene, 6.
+Brightness of phosphene, 7.
+Type of phosphene movement, 9.
+Trajectory of phosphene movement.
+Figure 1 graphically displays relations between tACS frequencies and percentage of the participants reporting the change of the particular phosphene attribute associated with increasing tACS intensity.